Precoder Design for Massive MIMO Downlink with Matrix Manifold Optimization: Riemannian Methods for Precoder Design

-where $\bar{\bar{\bV}}_{i,\ell}^k,\forall i, \ell\in\cU$, can be obtained from \eqref{Retraction} and expressed as
+where ${{\bV}}_{i,\ell}^k,\forall i, \ell\in\cU$, can be obtained from \eqref{Retraction} and expressed as

-We can see that $\bar{\bar{\bV}}_{i,\ell}^k,\forall i, \ell\in\cU$, can be obtained directly from $\bar{\bar{\bV}}_{i,\ell}^{k-1}$ and $\bar{\bar{\bU}}_{i,\ell}^{k-1}$ for $\widehat{\cM}$ and $\widetilde{\cM}$.
-On the contrary, $\bar{\bar{\bV}}_{i,\ell}^k$ needs to be computed in each iteration for $\overline{\cM}$.
+We can see that ${{\bV}}_{i,\ell}^k,\forall i, \ell\in\cU$, can be obtained directly from ${{\bV}}_{i,\ell}^{k-1}$ and ${{\bU}}_{i,\ell}^{k-1}$ for $\widehat{\cM}$ and $\widetilde{\cM}$.
+On the contrary, ${{\bV}}_{i,\ell}^k$ needs to be computed in each iteration for $\overline{\cM}$.

-The step length $\alpha^k$ in \eqref{V} can be obtained through backtracking method, where the objective function needs to be evaluated to ensure sufficient decrease.
+The step length $\alpha^k$ in \eqref{V} can be obtained through the backtracking method \cite{Numerical}, where the objective function needs to be evaluated to ensure sufficient decrease.
+Compared with the projected steepest descent method \cite{projected}, only one step length need to be searched in our proposed RSD and RCG methods.
 For notational clarity, we use the superscript pair $(k,n)$ to denote the $n$-th inner iteration for searching for the step length during the $k$-th outer iteration.
-The objective function in the $(k,n)$-th iteration can be viewed as a function of $\alpha^{k,n-1}$ and written as
+As the precoder $\bP^k$ and the search direction $\boldsymbol{\eta}^k$ are fixed when searching for the step length, the objective function in the $(k,n)$-th iteration can be viewed as a function of $\alpha^{k,n-1}$ and written as